szym-mie/java-abstract-chat/README.md

 # Java Abstract Chat

-Somewhat bare-bones chat, implemented with threading and abstracting low-level code for more object-oriented approach.
+Somewhat bare-bones chat, implemented with threading and abstracting low level code for a more object-oriented approach.

 ## Client